Jane Whorwood: Royalist Spy

 Early Life

 Jane (also Janna, Jeanne, Ginne or Jinny) was born in London and grew up near Charing Cross.
-She was daughter to a German-born Scot, William Ryder, and Elizabeth de Boussy, from Antwerp.
+She was the daughter of a German-born Scot, William Ryder, and Elizabeth de Boussy, from Antwerp.
 William was the principal harbinger of seven overseers at the Royal Mews for King James I (r.1609–25), responsible for all royal travel arrangements.
 Elizabeth was lavander (laundress) to the queen, Anne of Denmark.

 William died in 1617, and two years later Elizabeth married James Maxwell, a groom of the bedchamber to princes Henry and Charles.
 Maxwell’s influence increased, becoming Garter Usher in 1621 and Black Rod in 1622.
 He became wealthy by accruing land, property, monopolies on trade, and tax exemptions.
 From 1628 into the 1640s, he was one of the king’s principal money raisers.